-Staff Comment: The site is a narrow rectangular parcel with only one feasible area to re-build the existing home.
+Staff Comment: The site is a narrow rectangular parcel with only one feasible area to build a home.
 All other locations for the septic drain field have been examined by both a licensed septic designer and also an inspector from Kitsap County Health.